Close Menu

 Money Market Accounts

-Money market accounts combine features of savings and checking accounts and often come with higher interest rates and limited check-writing or debit access.
+Money market accounts combine features of savings and checking accounts and often offer higher interest rates and limited check-writing or debit card access.
 They are typically insured and provide a convenient place for emergency savings when occasional immediate access is helpful.

 These accounts can be particularly useful for people who want a little more flexibility than a pure savings account.
 However, some money market accounts have minimum balance requirements or lower yields for smaller balances, so it’s important to shop around.